ZaneDubya/MedievaLandsPublic/documentation/Technical/scripting-maps-in-modern.md

 Map scripts are written in the lox language and run by my LoxScript "Gears" virtual machine.

 Map script functions are associated with map events with a non-zero event index.
+If a function exists for a given map index, when the map event is invoked by a party action, the function is run for all members of the party.

-The association is explicit in the function name: function names must be The map script function is then invoked for each player.
+The association between event index and function is explicit in the name: function names must be named FnXXXXXX, where "X" is a 6-digit decimal number with leading zeroes, where the number corresponding to an event index.

+The signature of a function is FnXXXXXX(Player player, Context context), where player is the mobile object that encountered the event index, and context is any number of other variables passed to the function.

 ### Flags

-There are three types of flags:
+There are three types of flags.
+- Tile flags: session, party-wide, cleared when party moves to a new tile.
-- Map flags: persistent on the map.
+- Map flags: session, party-wide, cleared when party moves to a new map.
+- Progression flags: progression, character only.